KarlMoran/Home_Cooking_PP4/README.md

 ### Admin
    - As a Site admin I can create, edit and delete recipes and comments so that i can manage the site content.
    - As a Site admin I can log out of the admin panel so that i can disconnect from the website.
-   - As a Site admin I can access the admin panel so that i can manage recipes and comments.
+   - As a Site admin I can access the admin panel so that i can manage the page.

 This was tested by creating a Superuser on the Django Admin Panel where the administrator can perform all the CRUD functionalitis.

 ### User Interaction
-   - As a User I can delete my recipe so that i can remove any unwanted recipes that I have made.
+   - As a User I can delete my recipe so that i can remove any unwanted recipe.
-   - As a User I can edit recipes so that i can update any changes or mistakes to my recipes.
+   - As a User I can edit recipes so that i can update anything on the recipes.
-   - As a User I can see all the recipes that I liked so that i can return to them.
-   - As a User I can view comments on recipes so that i can read other user's opinions.
+   - As a User I can view comments on recipes so that i can see other user's thoughts on the recipe.
-   - As a User I can view the number of likes on recipes so that i can see which recipe is most popular.
+   - As a User I can view the number of likes on recipes so that i can see which recipe is most favourite.

 <img width="1294" alt="User Interaction" src="https://user-images.githubusercontent.com/92300013/180782553-66dc249f-6897-4c76-a215-63de8b455cef.png">